andycamp/orasaurus/README.md

 Coming Soon
 -----------

-* Framrwork for running build tasks and evaluating the results.
+* Framework for running build tasks and evaluating the results.
 * A richer interface for customizing builds.
 * More code generators.
 * Custom code templates.